Apple disputes Google security researcher findings on iPhone attack

-(Reuters) - Apple Inc (AAPL.O) on Friday disputed the way that researchers at Alphabet Inc’s (GOOGL.O) cybersecurity team characterized an iPhone security flaw that they said could be used to track users of the smartphone in real time.
+Sept 6 (Reuters) - Apple Inc on Friday disputed the way that researchers at Alphabet Inc’s cybersecurity team characterized an iPhone security flaw that they said could be used to track users of the smartphone in real time.

 Google Project Zero researchers said last week that a collection of five security flaws led to a “sustained effort to hack the users of iPhones in certain communities over a period of at least two years.”